 Product management is hard to break into.
 Why is that?
 Product managers set the direction for their teams, and often an entire company, to take.
 If they make the wrong call, it could be catastrophic.
 Because of the tremendous amount of risk associated with being a product manager, hiring managers usually prefer to hire people who have previous experience.

 The Design of Everyday Things by Don Norman is one of the most highly regarded introductory texts to usability and interaction design.
-It’s also a great resource for helping you think of examples of everyday design problems that you may need to talk about in job interviews.
+It’s also a great resource for helping you think of examples of everyday design problems that you may need to talk about in product manager job interviews.

 Sprint by Jake Knapp is a great playbook for collaboratively brainstorming, problem-solving, designing, prototyping and validating concepts in 5 days.
 If you haven’t read this yet, you’ve gotta get it.
 It’s a fairly quick read, too, but it’s full of great information.
+Although this may not explicitly be a book on product management, it’s certainly a book all product managers should read and keep on their bookshelf.

 The Lean Startup by Eric Ries is similar to Sprint in that it’s a playbook to help you get a new product created and into the hands of customers as quickly as possible.
+This book for product managers is another bookshelf must-have.

 Lean Analytics is a book to read after you’ve read Sprint and Lean Startup.
 It provides further guidance on how to use data to build better products.